Lesson Plan - Get It!

 My favorite hobby is a noun phrase acting as the object.

-That leaves only singing, which is acting as a noun (the identifier of the activity), and it is also the subject of the sentence.
+That leaves only singing, which acts as a noun (the identifier of the activity), and it is also the subject of the sentence.

 What Are Gerunds?